 Notice here we have an idm_key appended to the URL, if we wish to use IdP initiated SSO then this idm_key is passed as the RelayState in the SAML request which in PingFederate is set on the IDP initiated URL as the TargetResource parameter.
 This means that the IdP initiated URL for Qualys would become:

-Take advantage of ProofID’s in-house Ping Identity technical knowledge and expertise.
-Sign up to the blog and receive the latest technical content.
+Take advantage of ProofID’s in-house Ping Identity technical knowledge and expertise and contact us.

 Paul Heaney spent the last 10 years building, designing and supporting and provisioning access management and federated single sign-on solutions.
 Since graduating from the University of Manchester with a BSc in Computer Science, Paul has held many technical roles including Support Engineer, Trainer, Architect and Developer across a number of identity technologies.